Yudodissed/dfrep/README.md

 </p>

 <p align="center">
   dfrep (all lowercase) is an in-game reputation bot for the Minecraft server DiamondFire.
 Mainly, dfrep is used by sending messages to the in-game bot to create a trust profile for users.
-In addition to this, some utility commands are added. dfrep is not officially affiliated with DiamondFire, but permission has been given by an admin for me to run this bot.
-This repository may be behind the codebase the bot is actually running on. (it probably is) <br>
+In addition to this, some utility commands are added. dfrep is not officially affiliated with DiamondFire, but permission has been given by an admin for me to run this bot.<br>
 </p>

 <h3 align="center">